Am I Burned Out or Just Tired? How High-Achieving Women Can Tell the Difference

 Am I burned out… or just tired?

-You may still be functioning.
-Still responsible.
-Still getting things done.
-But something inside feels thinner than it used to, like your capacity is shrinking even though your effort hasn’t.
+You may still be functioning, responsible, getting things done, but something inside feels thinner than it used to, like your capacity is shrinking even though your effort hasn’t.

 This is often when people begin searching for therapy for burnout, not because they’ve collapsed, but because they can sense something is unsustainable.